How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

-Lately, there has been a spate of "sticky bomb" attacks in Afghanistan.
-Their arrival in India-administered Kashmir has raised concerns that a Taliban-style violent insurgency could grip the dispute Himalayan region.
+Afghanistan has seen a recent spate of "sticky bomb" attacks.
+Their arrival in India-administered Kashmir now raises concerns that a Taliban-style violent insurgency could soon grip the disputed Himalayan region.

 In recent months, Indian security forces seized dozens of "sticky bombs" during raids in India-administered Kashmir.

 "These bombs are a threat to security forces.
-We have issued orders to the security forces to remain alert," Samba Rajesh Sharma, a senior police official in Srinagar, told DW.
+We have issued orders to the security forces to remain alert," Rajesh Sharma, a senior police official in Samba district, told DW.

 Sticky bombs, or Magnet-attached Improvised Explosive Devices (MIEDs), can be attached to a vehicle and detonated remotely.